tagion/alpha-one/README.md

 ## Questions

-For questions and support please use the [official forum](https://forum.tagion.org/c/development/6) or [Telegram chat](https://t.me/tagionChat).
+For questions and support, please use the [official forum](https://forum.tagion.org/c/development/6) or [Telegram chat](https://t.me/tagionChat).
 The issue list of this repo is exclusively for bug reports and feature requests.

 ## Issues